darwintantuco/git-protecc/README.md

 Custom `pre-push` git hooks to prompt user when pushing to protected branches

-git config is used to set protected branches
+`git config` is used to set protected branches

+Backup existing `pre-push` hook

 ![sample](demo.gif)